Caleb Rich

-Caleb Rich (born 1 August 1750, in Sutton, MA) was an American minister who was influential in the formation of the Universalist Church.
+Caleb Rich (born 1 August 1750) was an American minister who was influential in the formation of the Universalist Church.

-Rich was the son of Rev. Elisha Rich and Mary Davis.
-His father being a Baptist and his mother an adherent of the "standing order," he probably became accustomed to hearing discussions of religious questions in his boyhood.
+Rich was born in Sutton, Massachusetts in 1750 and was the son of Rev. Elisha Rich and Mary Davis.
+His father being a Baptist and his mother an adherent of the "Standing Order," he probably became accustomed to hearing discussions of religious questions in his boyhood.
 He had a speculative and inquiring mind, and as appears readily accepted the views of the opposers of orthodoxy of the day in general, although on special points of doctrine he held views peculiar to himself.
-He was nominally a Baptist, and retained his connection with that denomination until after his removal to Warwick at about twenty-one years of age.
-There his peculiar notions became so offensive that he and also his brother Nathaniel were brought before the church "for errors in doctrine," and on the charge, were set aside.
+He was nominally a Baptist, and retained his connection with that denomination until after his removal to Warwick at about twenty-one years of age in 1771.

+Rich struggled with the question of which denomination was correct, and the thought of everlasting suffering if he joined the wrong one.
+He decided to disregard any human teacher, and to study the Bible exclusively.
+In Warwick, he began to have visionary experiences which confirmed that he was to ignore human teaching or denominations.
+These experiences, along with his Bible study, also convinced him that everyone would eventually be saved.
+His peculiar notions became so offensive that he and also his brother Nathaniel were brought before the church "for errors in doctrine," and on the charge, were set aside.
 Soon after, in 1773, these brothers with one or two associates formed the new society at Warwick, and Caleb became the minister.